AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Workload Representation

 \section{Workload Representation}

-In this section, we will introduce our workload representation technique.
+In this section, we will introduce in detail our efficient workload representation.
 In Section~\ref{sec:51}, we will first introduce the information we extract as a representation for each query in the workload.
-Then in Section~\ref{sec:52}, we will explain how we reformulate and merge the information in the whole workload into column candidates.
+Then in Section~\ref{sec:52}, we will explain how we further enhance pipeline efficiency by reformulating and merging the information in the whole workload into column candidates.